Lancashire Fire and Rescue Service - Warburtons Fire May 2026

 A statement from Lancashire Fire and Rescue Service said crews from across the county had been called to a commercial property on Billington Road at 2:45pm yesterday (4 May).

-“At the height of the incident 12 fire engines and several specialist units were in attendance,” said the fire service.
-“Police, ambulance, and on-site staff were also on scene to assist crews.”
+Lancashire Fire and Rescue Service revealed that, at the height of the incident, 12 fire engines and several specialist units were in attendance with police, ambulance, and on-site staff also on scene to assist crews.

-As of 9am this morning, half of the fire engines and units remained at the scene due to pockets of fire still burning inside.
+An update at 9am this morning reported that half of the fire engines and units remained at the scene due to pockets of fire still burning inside.
 “Firefighters are working with onsite teams to extinguish the fire and mitigate any impact on neighbouring properties,” the statement said, adding that crews are expected to remain on the scene for the next couple of days to ensure the fire has been fully extinguished.

 Members of the public are advised to continue avoiding the area.
 The industrial estate on the outskirts of Burnley is also home to sweet treat supplier Cherrytree Bakery, which was a finalist in the Bakery Manufacturer of the Year category at the Baking Industry Awards 2025.